-She is a past chair of Prizmah: Center for Jewish Day Schools , a past chair of National Women’s Philanthropy of the Jewish Federations of North America, She is a past co-chair of JFNA”s Community and Jewish Life Committee and a past chair of the Jewish Federation of Western MA.
-She was the Founding Chair of the Hebrew High School of New England, the first Jewish high school to be built between New York and Boston.
+Ann currently serves as the inaugural chair of the Community Relations Committee of the Public Affairs Department at the Jewish Federations of North America.
+She is a past chair of Prizmah: Center for Jewish Day Schools, past chair of National Women’s Philanthropy of the Jewish Federations of North America, past co-chair of JFNA’s Community and Jewish Life Committee, and past chair of the Jewish Federation of Western Massachusetts.
+She was also the founding chair of the Hebrew High School of New England, the first Jewish high school built between New York and Boston.

 Jeremy Pava, Chairman of Micah Philanthropies, is a businessman, communal leader, and philanthropist.
 In all facets of his life, Jeremy strives to embody the core values and aspirations of Judaism that he learned from his parents Samuel and Beverly Pava – treating everyone with respect and dignity, working to improve the world, and serving humanity and G-d with humility.
 In partnership with his wife, Ann, their philanthropy has focused on supporting effective organizations and programs which make the timeless teachings and practices of traditional Judaism more relevant and accessible and foster more meaningful Jewish living.